CIDS-484-Spring-2022/Workout-Log/README.md

 •	Give a list of exercises to add to your lift for the day.
 The program will then ask the user the number of sets, reps, and the amount of weight being used for each exercise.
 •	When you’ve completed your workout log for the day, the current date, the total amount of weight lifted, and all the information about each lift will be printed.

 I believe this project would suit this class very well.
-It will involve some OOP concepts and GUI components.
+It will involve some OOP concepts and some new concepts that I plan on learning on my own.
 This would be great experience.
 I believe the concepts that will be used to create this are basic enough for students to learn, but also will be a great experience.

 **Motivation**